The Science of Breast Milk Supply and How to Increase Your Supply

 Increasing Breast Milk Supply: The Facts

 First, you must determine if you truly have a low milk supply.
 There are many reasons why mothers believe their supply to be low when it is not actually the case.
+We highly recommend contacting an IBCLC for a personal consult to address possible latch or lactation issues which could be impacting your breastfeeding journey.
 Check out this article by Breastfeeding USA for more details.

 Breast Milk is Produced Based on Supply and Demand

 Our bodies know how much milk to produce based on demand.
 Removing more milk will inform our bodies that an increase in breast milk supply is needed.
 There are a few methods that can help accomplish this:

 Nursing Vacation: Spend a few days with your baby nursing as often as possible with a lot of skin-to-skin contact.

 Double pump: After the baby is done feeding, pump for 5-10 minutes.
 This artificially increases the demand for milk which should enhance your supply.
 You can do this after the same feed every day (the first-morning feed is best since supply is shown to be higher) or try after every feed.

 Power pump: Spend an hour alternating between pumping and resting (pump 20 min, rest 10, pump 10, rest 10, pump 10).
 Even if you don’t believe you are getting any additional milk during the last pumps, this mimics a growth spurt and will increase supply.